+I’ve added to this article to give you more details and resources for how to plan a garden.
 Planning for Spring planting is one of the things I love about winter.
 There can be a lot to think about, even for someone with a small garden or kitchen garden.
-This seed planning guide is put together to help you organize those thoughts so that you are ready to plant when it is time, whether that be winter indoor seed starting or direct planting into the ground in the spring.
+This seed planning guide is put together to help you organize those thoughts so that you are ready to plant when it is time, whether that be starting seeds indoors or direct planting into the ground in the Spring.

 First, ask yourself these questions: